 Bronze, Patina and Locust Wood

-It is the stories of family; history and identity that are what brought me to the piece “Bloodline”.
-It is a 22-foot long trail of history; where I came from as far back as I could trace my Native American bloodline to date.
-To be “on the Rolls” as an American Indian you have to prove a quantum of blood and trace that back through birth and death records until you match up to a name on the official “Dawes Rolls”.
-As I began walking backwards through the past to prove my blood, with the names and some faces I wanted to hear them speak and tell their story.
+It is the stories of family, history, and identity that brought me to “Bloodline”.
+It is a long trail of my Native American history, my bloodline.
+To be ‘on the Rolls’ as an American Indian you must prove a quantum of blood verified through birth and death records until you match up to a name on the official “Dawes Rolls.”
+As I began walking through the past to document my blood, with the names and some faces, I wanted to hear them speak and tell their story.
 I wanted them to be counted.

-There are sections for each generation.
-The beginning section is with my own children.
-Though I only have 2 there are 5 figures.
-Each life is counted and the children that did not survive are remembered with a place on the wood in history their forms small and their heads bowed.
-From that I have my own section with my sisters and brother and then weave back and forth between my mother and fathers history.
-When hung the light casts a shadow of the figures on the wall, this shadow cast on the wall represents for me memory.
-Like a shadow these memories cannot be held, and in the end we are all only a shadow in history, shadows on this earth.
+There are sections for each generation, beginning with my children.
+Though I only have two, there are five figures.
+Each life is counted and the children who did not survive are remembered with a place on the wood in history; their forms small and their heads bowed.
+Next, I have my section with my sisters and brother followed by my mother’s and father’s history weaving back and forth.
+When hung, the light casts a shadow of the figures on the wall.
+This shadow represents memory for me.
+Like a shadow, these memories cannot be held, and in the end, we are all only a shadow in history, shadows on this earth.